JEHOIADAJOSEPH/data-analysis-with-python/README.md

 ## Note on Datasets

-All datasets, apart from the Palmer Penguins dataset (penguins_size.csv, used for data visualisation in Week 6) are simulated datasets and do not contain realworld data.
-They are intended to simulate the kind of datasets students are likely to encounter in the realworld and are deliberately designed to include data quality issues.
-Scripts for generating these datasets are provided.
+All datasets, apart from the Palmer Penguins dataset (penguins_size.csv, used for data visualisation in Week 6) are simulated datasets and do not contain real data.
+They are intended to emulate the kind of datasets students are likely to encounter in the real world and are deliberately designed to include data quality issues.